jaredly/scripture-annotate/Roadmap.md

 # Next

+- [x] loading chapters is a little slow...can I improve?
+  - maybeee, caching the zip file is maybe a thing that worked? idk.
+    - I guess I could pre-extract everything, that might speed things up. but it's not too much of a hassle at the moment.
 - [ ] allow multiple 'users'
   - if no localstorage, say 'who is this'
     - allow adding a name